nicolearugay/PySpark-Customer-Churn/README.md

 # PySpark-Customer-Churn

 Description: Using PySpark to follow an ETL model to process a customer churn dataset.
-After the data is extracted and cleaned for machine learning, PySpark's MLib was used to train a machine learning model on the data to predict customer churn.
+After the data is extracted and cleaned for machine learning, PySpark's MLlib was used to train a machine learning model on the data to predict customer churn.
 The predictions were then loaded into a PosgreSQL database.

 Features: "tenure", "MonthlyCharges", "TotalCharges"